coracle-social/coracle/README.md

 - [ ] Load feeds from network rather than user relays?
 This could make global feed more useful: global for _my_ relays
 - [ ] Release to android with https://svelte-native.technology/docs
 - [ ] Compress is taking too long and messing up the ui, maybe use dexie for people?
+- [ ] Move people to nprofile via bech32 entity (or redirect from there)

 ## 0.2.6